-If you’ve shopped for food in Hawaii, you know it’s easy to blow the budget if you’re not careful.
+If you’ve shopped for food in Hawaii, you know it’s easy to blow your vacation budget if you’re not careful.
 How do locals shop?
-Here are some Hawaii tips that can leave more green in your pocket for excursions and other Hawaii activities
+Here are some Hawaii tips that can leave more green in your pocket for excursions and other Hawaii activities.